Daniel Batson: On religion

-Batson's most famous contribution to the psychology of religion is his argument that the traditional distinction made by Gordon Allport (Allport & Ross, 1967) between intrinsic and extrinsic religious orientations does not exhaust all possible religious orientations; rather, he believes it is important to refer to what he calls Quest, a form of religiosity that views questions and their answers as of equal importance (Batson & Schoenrade, 1991a; 1991b).
-This view has been controversial, and critics have questioned whether Quest really correlates with any other variable germane to religiosity.
-Batson has also written about religious experiences, defending a four-stage model based on Graham Wallas's four-stage model of problem-solving in the psychology of creativity (Batson, Schoenrade & Ventis, 1993).
+Batson's most famous contribution to psychology of religion is his argument that the traditional distinction made by Gordon Allport between intrinsic and extrinsic religious orientations does not exhaust all possible religious orientations; rather, he believes it is important to refer to what he calls quest, a form of religiosity that views questions and their answers as of equal importance.
+This view has been controversial, and critics have questioned whether quest really correlates with any other variable relevant to religiosity.
+Batson has also written about religious experiences, defending a four-stage model based on Graham Wallas's four-stage model of problem-solving in the psychology of creativity.